I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 # ADV-Recon

-A script used to do an advanced level of Recon on the targets computer.
+A script used to do an advanced level of Recon on the target's computer.

 Version 2 no longer requires you to host your own version of the script.